Cartroo/ttrack/cmdparser/README.rst

     parse_tree.get_completions(("take", "5"))

-There are three classes which are suitable base classes for user-derived
+There are four classes which are suitable base classes for user-derived
 tokens:

 ``Token``